Cohabitation (government): Poland

 The 2005 parliamentary election marked a heavy defeat for the SLD, with a large center-right majority between two new parties, the right-wing Law and Justice (PiS) and the centrist Civic Platform (PO).
 Although a coalition between the two parties was predicted to form after these elections, PiS opted instead for a minority government which enjoys confidence and supply from the PSL.
 In addition, PiS leader Jarosław Kaczyński declined the prime ministership, fearing it would harm his brother Lech's chances at the presidential election later that year.
 Instead, a lesser-known PiS politician, Kazimierz Marcinkiewicz, became prime minister.
-This period of cohabitation ended with Lech Kaczyński's election as president; Marcinkiewicz would later resign the premiership in 2006 to be replaced by Jarosław Kaczyński, who again declined to form a coalition with PO, instead forming a majority coalition with Self-Defence of the Republic of Poland (SRP) and the League of Polish Families (LPR).
+This period of cohabitation waa very brief due to Lech Kaczyński's election as president.
+PiS eventually formed a majority coalition with Self-Defence of the Republic of Poland (SRP) and the League of Polish Families (LPR).
+Marcinkiewicz would later resign the premiership in 2006 to be replaced by Jarosław Kaczyński.